With cigars and crystal, Volvo makes eyes at Chinese rich

 It will be the first fully new car under Chinese parent Zhejiang Geely Holding Group Co [GEELY.UL], which bought Volvo from Ford Motor Co (F.N) four years ago, and heralds the revamp of its entire product range to more upmarket models.

-It follows a five-year, $11-billion investment program aimed at doubling Volvo sales, which for two decades have been stuck at around 400,000 cars a year.
+It follows a five-year, $11-billion (9 billion pounds) investment programme aimed at doubling Volvo sales, which for two decades have been stuck at around 400,000 cars a year.

 It hopes the new line will reverse declining sales in the U.S., but must persuade customers to spend up to 100,000 euros for a brand many associate with functional family cars.